NoHaitch/Tubes2_BE_Chibye/README.md

 ### Installation

-How to install and use this project_
+How to install and use this project (Without Docker)

 1. Clone the repo
    ```sh